philote/fellowship-pbta/README.md

     - Gear
     - All of the Basic, Bond, Playbook Moves
     - All of the NPC/Threats
+- Added a Journal for the Basic Rules 2e

 ## TODO
 - Limited permissions view for the Overlord Sheet